-Either way, if you conduct a leak test and you are affected, you have two options: switch to a browser that does not use WebRTC or install an extension to block the script.
+Either way, if you conduct test your VPN and you are affected, you have two options: switch to a browser that does not use WebRTC or install an extension to block the script.

 - Chrome and Opera – You can install the ScriptSafe Extension from the Chrome Web Store for disabling WebRTC in your browsers.
 Opera users can also add this extension to their browser via the Opera Add-ons store (previously you had to indulge in a manual installation process).

 - Mozilla Firefox – You have two options for this browser.
 Access the configuration tab by typing ‘about:config’ and changing the “media.peerconnection.enabled” setting to false or install the Disable WebRTC and NoScript extension from the dedicated store.